palomachain/palomadex-wynndao/contracts/junoswap-staking/README.md

-Once it is migrated, the staking contract will be locked, and the only action is that a nominated migrator account can trigger the transfer of the LP controlled by the staking pool to a wynddex pool.
+Once it is migrated, the staking contract will be locked, and the only action is that a nominated migrator account can trigger the transfer of the LP controlled by the staking pool to a palomadex pool.
 We add some constraints to ensure this is transferred to a valid target contract to minimize any trust requirements on the migrator (they just have "censorship" power).